 In 2017, the band released a video for the original song "Girly Girl," filmed and produced by Evers Pund.
 Soon after, they formally changed their name to The Go Heads.
 The band can often be seen performing at events around San Diego, including Beachfest, Taste of North PB, and the PB Sip 'n' Stroll.
 The Go Heads can be hired for public and private events by contacting the band manager, Dave Sandler The Go Heads have their first EP available on BandCamp.

 Moving on to 2020, Piatt decided to step down as our lead singer, leaving Brianna to become our sole soulful singer and epic front woman!

 Of course the pandemic hit everyone hard, preventing live shows, but allowing us to produce and complete our first 12 song LP, The Suspect, expected to be released no later than September, 2020.
 This original music is the culmination of 10 years of experience, family and friendship together.

-Another era for The Go Heads is dawning, but The Go Heads will still remain together since Drew is off to Chico State, Evan is heading to UC Davis and Noah will be staying local at San Diego State.
-Brianna will be a Junior at Mission Bay High and Kory a Senior.
+Another era for The Go Heads is dawning, but The Go Heads will still remain together since Drew is now attending Chico State, Evan is studying at UC Davis and Noah will be staying local at San Diego State.
+Brianna is now a Junior at Mission Bay High and Kory a Senior.